 Kinkaku-ji Temple or the Golden Pavilion – The gold leaf exterior shimmers in the reflecting pool below.
 The original building dates back to the 1300’s.

 Peace Memorial Park – Dedicated to all the victims of the atomic bomb, the park holds a Flame of Peace which will burn until all the world’s atomic bombs have been destroyed.

-Japan – Mecca for Sushi Lovers – Sushi is far and away my favorite food.
+Japan – Mecca for Sushi Lovers: Sushi is without a doubt my favorite food.
 So I couldn’t really go to Japan and not indulge in sushi.
 There were several things I had to know: is sushi better in Japan? how do they eat sushi in Japan? (fingers or chopstick?)

-Soba, Udon, and Raman – Types of Japanese noodles either served in a broth or dipped in sauce.
+Soba, Udon, and Ramen: There are different types of Japanese noodles either served in a broth or dipped in sauce.
 There are tons of variations.

 Quick Facts About Japan: